CadQuery/CQ-editor/README.md

 ## Installation - Pre-Built Packages (Recommended)

-~~### Release Packages~~

-~~Stable release builds which do not require Anaconda are attached to the [latest release](https://github.com/CadQuery/CQ-editor/releases).
-Download installer for your operating system, extract it, and run the CQ-editor script for your OS (CQ-editor.cmd for Windows, CQ-editor.sh for Linux and MacOS).
-On Windows you should be able to simply double-click on CQ-editor.cmd.
-On Linux and MacOS you may need to make the script executable with `chmod +x CQ-editor.sh` and run the script from the command line.
-The script contains an environment variable export that may be required to get CQ-editor to launch correctly on MacOS Big Sur, so it is better to use the script than to launch CQ-editor directly.~~

 ### Development Packages

 Development builds are also available, but can be unstable and should be used at your own risk.
 You can download the newest build [here](https://github.com/CadQuery/CQ-editor/releases/tag/nightly).
 Install and run the `run.sh` (Linux/MacOS) or `run.bat` (Windows) script in the root CQ-editor directory.
 The CQ-editor window should launch.